svenberglund/revlookup/README.md

 ```
 dpkg -i revdns<version>.deb
 ```
-... or of course with a window based handler for `.deb` packages if your system has one.
+... or of course with a window based handler for `.deb` packages if your system has one.\
+**Installers tested with recent (2019) versions of Mint, Q4OS and Peppermint.**

 #### Manual removal
 Remove the executable `/usr/local/bin/revdns` and the folder `/opt/revdns`.